Solving non-linear integral equations for laser pulse retrieval with Newton's method: Adaptive regularizaton for noisy traces

 where $\lambda$ is the Tikhonov factor to scale the penalty term and $M^i_{\text{reg}}$ a shuffle matrix which remains constant through out the path tracking and can be used for validation purposes via re-shuffling and repeating the tracking.

 For piecewise constant approximants (\ref{eq:0spline}) to $E(t)$ we get

 which is nothing but the 2nd order finite difference of $X$ on a three point stencil (up to a factor) which means eq. (\ref{eq:FKC}) gives preference to solutions with small mean curvature and implements the desired smoothing effect.
+An optional boundary condition can be added, for example $E^{+/-}_{k=-1} = 0$ and $E^{+/-}_{k=N} = 0$, where we added two extra intervals on each end of the grid.

-As the penalty term alters the solution as little regularisation as necessary is wanted at the target solution, though, while path tracking, $\lambda$ can be larger and this is actually beneficial from a numerical point of view as it improves the conditioning of the Jacobian and smoother intermediate solutions enable longer path segments and larger steps.
+As the penalty term alters the solution as little regularization as necessary is wanted at the target solution, though, while path tracking, $\lambda$ can be larger and this is actually beneficial from a numerical point of view as it improves the conditioning of the Jacobian and smoother intermediate solutions enable longer path segments and larger steps.
 By slowly decreasing\footnotemark $\lambda$, see Fig. \ref{fig:regul} (top right), we can assure that smooth initial data is connected by as series of smooth intermediate solutions to the smooth target Fig. \ref{fig:regul} (bottom right).

 Moving along any path segment and the related homotopy of (\ref{eq:FKC}), where we hold $\lambda$ constant, $F$ is deformed slightly towards an improved match with the target trace $C_1$ for a class of curves with similar mean curvature.
 Therefore, the difference $\rVert F + K - C_1 \lVert \,-\, \rVert F - C_1 \lVert$ is growing along each segment, while, of course, both are decreasing simultaneously, see Fig. \ref{fig:regul} (top left).
 Until, to improve the match further, the amount of smoothness must be reduced by decreasing $\lambda$ (top right).
 Finally, the match cannot be significantly improved by allowing rougher curves.
 Even further reducing $\lambda$ would cause matching $F$ to the noise and the afore-mentioned shortening of path segments and step size due to steeper local gradients; wasted computational cost.
 The relative difference